Wasi-Genius/Twitter-Clone/README.md

 - **Posts**
   - Create and delete posts
   - Like, comment, repost, and bookmark posts
+    - Delete comments and undo bookmarks and likes
   - Upload viewable images

 ![Posts Demo]()